yingziwu/webpack-userscript/README.md

 }
 ```

-#### Integration with Webpack Dev Server and TamperMonkey
+#### Integration with Webpack Dev Server and Tampermonkey
-If you feel tired with firing the update button on TamperMonkey GUI, maybe you can have a try at proxy scripts.
+If you feel tired with firing the update button on Tampermonkey GUI, maybe you can have a try at proxy scripts.

 A proxy script actually looks similar to `*.meta.js` except that it contains additional `@require` field to include your main userscript.
-A proxy script is used since TamperMonkey has an option that makes external scripts always be update-to-date without caching, and external scripts are included into userscripts via the `@require` header field.
+A proxy script is used since Tampermonkey has an option that makes external scripts always be update-to-date without caching, and external scripts are included into userscripts via the `@require` header field.
 (You may also want to read this comment, [Tampermonkey/tampermonkey#767](https://github.com/Tampermonkey/tampermonkey/issues/767#issuecomment-542813282))

-To avoid caching and make the main script always be updated after each page refresh, you have to make your main userscript **"an external resource"** to TamperMonkey.
-That is where a proxy script comes in, it provides TamperMonkey with a `@require` field pointing to the URL of the main userscript on the dev server, and each time you reload your target page, it will trigger the update.
+To avoid caching and make the main script always be updated after each page refresh, you have to make your main userscript **"an external resource"** to Tampermonkey.
+That is where a proxy script comes in, it provides Tampermonkey with a `@require` field pointing to the URL of the main userscript on the dev server, and each time you reload your target page, it will trigger the update.

 > Actually it requires 2 reloads for each change to take effect on the page.
 >